Spreadsheet (TV series)

-Spreadsheet is an Australian television comedy-drama series streaming on Paramount+.
+Spreadsheet is an Australian comedy-drama television series on Paramount+.
 The eight-part series was created and written by Kala Ellis.
 It is distributed internationally by ITV Studios, and will broadcast in the UK on Channel 4.

 The show was developed in-house at Northern Pictures by Kala Ellis and Darren Ashton, who were joined in the writers room by writer Romina Accurso and comedian Rhys Nicholson.

+Funding was agreed for a second series in August 2022.

 Premise

 Lauren is a divorced mother-of-two and working lawyer who enjoys casual sex with many men.
 With the help of best friend Alex, she develops a spreadsheet to track and manage her sex life, but ends up with even more complications.